isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 locks.
 Because there are no locks, lock-free algorithms tend to be far more subtle and error-prone than their locked counterparts.
-Many operations that are trivial with locking (e.g. deleting a link from a shared linked list) are much harder without them (following the example, how do you know you’re the *only* thread inspecting that particular link, so you can free it?)
+Many operations that are trivial with locking (e.g. deleting a link from a shared linked list) are much harder without them (following the example, how do you know you're the *only* thread inspecting that particular link, so you can free it?)

 Because of the added difficulty, expert-level knowledge of many subsystems,